Bharath-Ramamurthy/Gen-Apply/README.md

-# hiremailai.in
- AI-powered job application system

 # HireMail AI 🚀
 **Multi-Agent, LLM-Orchestrated Job Application Automation**

-HireMail AI (formerly *GenApply*) is a production-grade system that automates the end-to-end job application workflow — from reading job descriptions to tailoring resumes and cover letters, and finally submitting applications via Gmail.
+HireMail AI is a production-grade system that automates the end-to-end job application workflow — from reading job descriptions to tailoring resumes and cover letters, and finally submitting applications via Gmail.
 Built for speed, reliability, and precision, the system is designed to give job seekers a measurable edge while preserving security and privacy.

 ---